 Self-hosting Parse will make you responsible for managing infrastructure and supporting the app.
 Murphy’s law will make sure the app fails in the most inconvenient time for your company, and you will either wake up during the night (if you have alarms installed and are informed about the downtime) or have downtime for several hours.
 Back4app monitors the apps 24/07 and has a support team working around the clock.

 Want to know more about Backend as a Service?
-Please read the complete tutorial here.
+Please read the complete tutorial about Baas here.

 What is Parse?